NethServer/ns8-core/doc/new_module.md

 When the `create-module` has been completed, fire the `configure-module` action:
 ```
-redis-cli LPUSH module/mymodule1/tasks '{"id": "'$(uuidgen)'", "action": "configure-module", "data": "mymodule 8181\n"}'
+redis-cli LPUSH module/mymodule1/tasks '{"id": "'$(uuidgen)'", "action": "configure-module", "data": "some input\n"}'
 ```

-Where `data` contains the name of the module `mymodule` and the `port` where podman should bind.
+This action should use the environment variable `$TCP_PORT` and the input data to configure the web application.

+The environment is stored also in a file, e.g. `/home/mymodule1/.config/state/environment`.
+It is safe to load it in Systemd unit files with the `EnvironmentFile=` directive.

+Every action executable step runs with `~/.config/state` as working directory.

 ## Step 4: add traefik routes

 The web application is listening only to 127.0.0.1.
 To make it reachable from other network hosts, a new traefik route is required.

-Add host based route:
+To get the TCP port number among the environment variables used by the `create-module` run:

+    redis-cli HGETALL module/mymodule1/environment

+Assuming the port is 20001, add a hostname-based HTTP route:
 ```
-redis-cli LPUSH module/traefik1/tasks '{"id": "'$(uuidgen)'", "action": "set-host", "data": "mymodule1 http://127.0.0.1:8182 mymodule.myhost.org\n"}'
+redis-cli LPUSH module/traefik1/tasks '{"id": "'$(uuidgen)'", "action": "set-host", "data": "mymodule1 http://127.0.0.1:20001 mymodule.myhost.org\n"}'
 ```

 The data field contains 3 parameters:
 - the service name
-- the bind URL, set the port accordingly using the `TCP_PORT` variable from `/home/mymodule11/.config/state/environment`
+- the bind URL, set the port accordingly using the `TCP_PORT` variable from `/home/mymodule1/.config/state/environment`
 - a fully qualified host name representing the virtualhost for the module